gmihaiescu/docker/tabix/README.md

 To explain, the restart policy allows the container to restart if the system is rebooted.
 The `-v` parameter links the tabix data on the host into the running container.

+3. You can test that the tabix server is running correctly by seeing if the tabix server is serving up all the tabix files

+        wget localhost:80
+        vim index.html

+4. Ensure that you can do the same from a different machine where you are running workflows.
+Substitute the proper ip address for localhost.

 ## Saving the image